Littleborough’s History

 Town House Mill & Croft Head Mill.

-Longden End Mill was a Fulling mill built at a date unknown by a Emanuel Clegg who had another mill in Milnrow.
+Longden End Mill was a Fulling mill built at a date unknown by Emanuel Clegg who had another mill in Milnrow.
 It was certainly in existence in 1853 but by 1861 it was operated by Joseph Clegg (a farmer).
 The family later left Longden End and set up Rakewood Upper Mill which is still operating as processors of finished cloth.
-After they left the mill was taken over by John Leach but by 1906 had succumbed to fire.
+After they left the mill was taken over by John Leach but by 1906 it had succumbed to fire.

 Whitelees Mill

-In 1818 there is an entry in J Leigh’s directory concerning James Taylor, Flannel Manufacturer at White Lees.
-Unfortunately it doesn’t confirm if White Leeds was where he had a factory or lived.
-The mill was at some stage had been a Bleach Mill.
 An interesting fact is that in 1841 John Petrie of Rochdale delivered their 47th beam engine to Mr John Hurst of Whitelees Mill.
 In 1845 a Spinning Mule was erected in a room over the Whitelees Factory.
 Whilst it spun cotton for many years it later became involved in cotton dyeing and finishing.
-The mill was mothballed during WW2 and closed near the end of the war.
-When the CWS took over in 1957 they decided to dispose of the engine (Engine Preserved).
-A letter from Co-op stated that few records were kept on buildings owned, closed and or demolished in 1960s or later.
-Once the mill was demolished the site was used for housing

 TOP